 Ensuring each component entering GPA computation is comparable in difficulties is, therefore, important not only for upholding assessment fairness, but also for enhancing measurement validity.

-Surprisingly scarce studies, however, have been devoted into answering this fundamental question in the Nordic context, leaving both fairness and validity as untested assumptions.
+Surprisingly few studies, however, have tried to answering this fundamental question in the Nordic context.

-Such concern is only exacerbated by reports from neighbouring countries, such as the UK and the Netherlands, with evidence challenging the equi-difficulty assumption.
+Studies that have looked into this question in different countries, such as the UK and the Netherlands, find evidence challenging the assumption that subjects have equal difficulty.

 This study therefore wishes to contribute to the academic and policy debates by examining the inter-subject difficulties in Norway’s GPA computation.